benhavenaar/emailanalyser/README.md

 Upon closing the program (by selecting option 2) it will delete all downloaded attachments.

 ### To do:
-- Collect the list of attachments and analyse/scan these with the API ...
+- Collect the list of attachments and analyse/scan these with the API.
 Currently it just downloads the attachments
 - Filter the header contents and retrieve the "received-spf" and "authentication-results" items
 - Clean up the menu/main.py